How Long Can You Go Without a Bowel Movement?

 Diet

 As you can imagine, diet plays a huge role in the progression or postponing of your poop frequency.
-You know like, after a night of drinking and snacking on fatty foods, you can expect your morning deuce to be pretty impolite.
+You know like, after a night of drinking and snacking on fatty foods, you can expect your morning poop to be pretty impolite.
 Consuming too much of the two on a regular basis may cause you to get stopped up and constipated.
 On the contrary, a diet full of fiber and healthy greens, grains, and fruits will help get things moving and promote regularity.

 Activity and Exercise